jonlpersson/ed-latimore/site/_posts/2022-10-07-5-lessons-from-getting-punched-in-the-face.md

 Passive-aggressive communication tries to get the outcome of winning a confrontation without actually having a confrontation.
 Classic examples of passive aggression:

-The person who disrespects and insults you until you finally say respond, retaliate, or escalate, and then they go, “I was just joking.
-Chill out.”
-If you don’t have that joking relationship with a person or it’s over the line (you know if it is or not), check this behavior quickly—even if it means you’ll get punched in the face.
-Then there’s the person who doesn’t directly use your name.
+* The person who disrespects and insults you until you finally say respond, retaliate, or escalate, and then they go, “I was just joking.
+Chill out.”<br><br>If you don’t have that joking relationship with a person or it’s over the line (you know if it is or not), check this behavior quickly—even if it means you’ll get punched in the face.
+* Then there’s the person who doesn’t directly use your name.
 “I can’t stand people who \[insert something you did\].”
 This is not internet “hit dog” syndrome.
-This is done in person or in an environment where you’re obviously the subject.

-This person is trying to leave themselves plausible deniability.
+This is done in person or in an environment where you’re obviously the subject.<br><br>This person is trying to leave themselves plausible deniability.
 Fuck that.
 Make them own it—even if you get punched in the face.

-Then there are people who seriously use sarcasm

-“Sarcasm” is defined as “the use of irony to mock or convey contempt.”
-“Irony” is defined as “the expression of one’s meaning by using language that normally signifies the opposite”

-When you understand this, you see the coward’s plan.

-By saying the opposite of what they really mean to mock, demean, or criticize you, they&nbsp;*feel*&nbsp;like they’re standing tough.

-Until you really do.
+* Then there are people who seriously use sarcasm.<br><br>“Sarcasm” is defined as “the use of irony to mock or convey contempt.”
+“Irony” is defined as “the expression of one’s meaning by using language that normally signifies the opposite”<br><br>When you understand this, you see the coward’s plan.<br><br>By saying the opposite of what they really mean to mock, demean, or criticize you, they&nbsp;*feel*&nbsp;like they’re standing tough.<br><br>Until you really do.

 Then this type of person will try to convince you they were being sincere when their tone and body language said otherwise.